The-Notebookinator/notebookinator/.github/CONTRIBUTING.md

 Use the unicode version of the emojis wherever possible.
 This means you should write 🔥 instead of :fire:.

+## Branches

+Branches must have labels depending on what the branch changes to the project.

+- Fix: improves a pre-existing feature
+- Feature: adds a new feature
+- Theme: adds a new theme

+A complete branch name would be **theme/your-theme-name** or **feature/theme-cover**.

 ## Attribution

 This guide is based on the **contributing-gen**.
 [Make your own](https://github.com/bttger/contributing-gen)!